Skip to content

 • Note: This script does take a few minutes and has a bit of a pause when installing Cert-Manager

-V. Install a SoFy Solution
+V. Install a Marketplace Solution

 Note: In the commands below, the --namespace flag is only required if you are not using the default namespace; it is included here to help if you use a non-default namespace.